-The reality TV stars hail from Laurel, Mississippi, but Ben moved around a lot as his parents were ministers.
+The reality TV stars hail from Laurel, Mississippi, but Ben moved around as his parents were ministers.
 Ben was actually a youth minister up until 2014 but resigned to focus on running his business.
 In comparison, Erin’s mom is a realtor, and her dad is a physical therapist.

 They started dating during their college days at the University of Mississippi.
 Erin studied graphic design, and Ben graduated with a bachelor’s degree in history.
 Erin was also a design editor for the school’s yearbook and first met her future husband while writing a story about Ben.